Living Learning Program

 - For questions about the RLC generally, please contact the residence education unit at residenceeducation@wlu.ca.

-Are you someone who feels inspired by movement and more energized when you're active?
+Are you someone who is inspired by movement and more energized when you're active?

 Do you have a fitness or wellness activity that drives everything you do, and you can't imagine your life without it?

-Do you think it's important to take care of your body AND mind?
+Do you think it's important to hold space for a healthy body AND mind?

 As a Recreation & Wellness RLC student, you are going to be surrounded by others who understand the importance of taking care of themselves through movement, exercise and mindfulness.
 How many times have you felt inspired after you hit a new personal record (PR) in the gym, felt the thrill of testing your limits in a new outdoor activity, or fell in love with movement through the practice of yoga and dance?
 Imagine feeling that emotion every day with the people you live with you.